East Bowling: Landmarks

-In the centre of East Bowling is Bowling Park, Bradford with its fossil tree, and the nearby Bolling Hall museum.
+In the centre of East Bowling is Bowling Park with its fossil tree, and the nearby Bolling Hall museum.
 Bowling Cemetery is situated to the south on the ring road.
+Bradford Academy is an academy located on Bowling Hall Road outside the eastern boundary of Bowling Park.
+The academy has up to 2,000 students.

 Churches of several faiths fall within the area.
 These include St John's Anglican, and New Hey Road Methodist.

 St. Ann's Roman Catholic Church was closed in 1996 and the parish amalgamated with St Joseph, Manchester Road.